altocodenl/TODIS/readme.md

      2 p 1 class text
          2 "This is my site"
 ```

+Fourdata then is a way to look and describe data in unambiguous terms.
+With text and a few rules, we are able to describe a very broad range of data.
+With it, we can directly and unambigously look at a piece of data.

 Now, where does this data "go"?
 That's what we tackle in the next pillar.